-The IRS has a program that lets a taxpayer, who has been incorrectly assessed or cannot pay, settle their tax debt for less than what they owe.
+The IRS has a program that lets a taxpayer, who has been incorrectly assessed or cannot pay, settle their tax liability for less than what they owe.

-We help clients resolve their IRS tax debt & their Mississippi tax debt through the offer-in-compromise program (OIC).
+We help clients resolve their IRS tax liability & their Mississippi tax debt through the offer-in-compromise program (OIC).

 Most clients often wonder how much they have to offer.
 To determine a reasonable offer amount, we estimate the Taxpayer’s Reasonable Collection Potential (RCP).
 The RPC is used to determine the taxpayer’s settlement amount.